LynkerIntel/lcsb-bootstrap/README.md

 This project
 - sets up an S3 bucket with a specific bucket policy using Terraform
 - creates DynamoDB for state locking.
-This is always named `"{var.environment}-terraform-state-lock`
+This is always named `"{var.environment}-state-lock`

-For the LCSB it also:
+For the CSB it also:

 - builds a VPC that tries to conform to the target environment while being independent enough to allow work to be done freely.

 ## Requirements

-- Terraform installed on your machine.
-OpenTofu works and is more-open option.
+- OpenTofu installed on your machine.
+Terraform also works.
 - AWS account with appropriate permissions

 ## Setup Instructions